Lu Muzhen: After divorce

 After the divorce, she returned to Macau via Penang and lived in Macau ever since.
 When Sun Yat-sen died in 1925, although she was not invited to the official funeral, she mourned him with traditional Chinese funeral services at her home.
-In August 1930, her residence suffered from an arsenal explosion, which the Macau government made compensation.
+In August 1930, her residence suffered from an arsenal explosion, for which the Macau government made compensation.
 Sun Fo thus rebuilt the residence for his mother.